danswer-ai/danswer-docs/README.md

 </h2>

 # Danswer Docs
-This repo generates the setup guide for Danswer found at [https://docs.danswer.dev/](https://docs.danswer.dev/).
+This repo generates the docs and setup guide for [Danswer](https://github.com/danswer-ai/danswer) found at [https://docs.danswer.dev/](https://docs.danswer.dev/).

 It uses Mintlify which is a no-code documentation generation tool.
 Instructions on setting up local preview are included below.